tong-jin-nyu/bank-churn-prediction/README.md

 This project has two affiliations:

-1. It is the final project of the APSTA-GE 2401：Statistical Consulting Seminar course at New York University.
+1. It is the final project of the APSTA-GE 2401: Statistical Consulting Research Seminar course at New York University.

 2. It is the team project of an active competition on Data Castle: [2020 Financial Modeling Competition](https://www.dcjingsai.com/v2/cmptDetail.html?id=439) by [Xiamen International Bank](https://www.xib.com.cn/english/).